matthew-robertson/Useful_things/I Learned Something Today/CS-testing.md

 	1. Static Verification (from Dafny)
 	1. Abstract Base Classes Metatyping (from Python potentially)
 1. Check out [a11y-automation](https://a11y-automation.dev) for a list of possible accessibility violations and how they might be tested.
+1. Chrome's Devtools have a network throttling [setting](https://developer.chrome.com/docs/devtools/settings/throttling/).
+They're global, but they can be handy if you need to test loading states during dev.
+Or if you want to have a bad time navigating the internet.